-If you need to plug your ears with some sweet Apple tech, you probably want to know the main differences between the new Apple AirPods Pro 2, and AirPods Pro.
+If you need to plug your ears with some sweet Apple tech, you probably want to know the main differences between Apple AirPods Pro 2, and the outgoing AirPods Pro.
+The latter were some of the best wireless earphones on sale, and have now been superseded by the new pair.
 Thankfully, it’s all covered on this page – let’s compare AirPods Pro 2 vs AirPods Pro.

 The 2022 AirPods Pro (referred to as the AirPods Pro 2 for simplicity) were announced alongside the new iPhone 14 and Apple Watch ranges, becoming the official successor to the original 2019 AirPods Pro earbuds.
 With the scene set, let’s take a look at the main differences and what’s changed:

 Apple AirPods Pro 2 vs AirPods Pro: price and release date

 Announced during Apple’s 7 September launch event, the AirPods Pro 2 can be snapped up for $249/£249 — the same as the original model’s launch price.
 Hooray!
 However, if you can still find some of the original models, they’re worth getting hold of because they’re heavily discounted.